 In addition to managing the Terrestrial Resilience project, I am engaged in several other projects focused on evaluating climate change risks, or developing and testing adaptation strategies.
 I collaborate with a team from the University of Notre Dame to share climate change adaptation knowledge and tools through a Climate Adaptation Collaboratory, and am assisting a team from Conservancy chapters in New York that are creating an innovative, map-based toolkit for practitioners that are evaluating options for adaptation.
-I will also be co-leading a Science for Nature and People (SNAP) working group focused on planning for climate change related increases in drought in North America.
+I will also be co-leading a Science for Nature and People (SNAP) partnership working group focused on planning for climate change related increases in drought in North America.
 Our goal is to synthesize information on ecological impacts in a wide variety of ecosystem types, and improve the integration of adaptation strategies that benefit both natural systems and people into local-scale drought preparedness efforts.

 While working for the Conservancy, I have had the great fortune of being able to contribute to several multi-partner efforts to advance the field of climate change adaptation.
 Several years ago, I was part of the team that developed NatureServe’s Climate Change Vulnerability Index, and contributed to updates of the Conservancy’s guidance on how to conduct regional-scale conservation planning.
 More recently, I was part of a group organized by the National Wildlife Federation to develop comprehensive guidance on best practices in climate change adaptation.
-I currently represent the Conservancy on the Federal Advisory Committee for USGS’s Climate Science Centers & the National Climate Change and Wildlife Science Center, and serve on the Program Committee for the National Adaptation Forum.
+I currently represent the Conservancy on the Federal Advisory Committee for USGS’s Climate Science Centers & the National Climate Change and Wildlife Science Center, and serve on the Steering Committee and Program Committee for the National Adaptation Forum.